stemado/workshop1/README.md

 - Using a Heroku environment variable for our MongoHQ connection string so that it isn't managed in our code
 - Adding unit tests for the Node.js app is an area of importance.
 There are many choices for unit testing tools.
 Mocha seems to be a popular Node module
-- AngularJS is becoming a popular framework for client-side development, and supports unit testing (http://angularjs.org/).
+- AngularJS is becoming a popular framework for front-end development, and supports unit testing (http://angularjs.org/).
 Follow the tutorial under Learn/Tutorial.
 This may be covered in our next workshop.
 - Try other Node modules (tip: delete your Procfile and run "npm init" to recreate it and include new node module references)
 - Improve on the password one-way hash by adding salt (we do this so that we obfuscate the password as much as possible to help prevent a hacker from obtaining account holder passwords)
 - Check out Yeoman.io (http://yeoman.io/) for app scaffolding